MENU

 Helen Pluckrose

 Helen Pluckrose is a liberal political and cultural writer and speaker.
-She is the editor of Areo Magazine and the author of many popular essays on postmodernism, critical theory, liberalism, secularism, and feminism.
+She was editor of Areo Magazine and is the author of many popular essays on postmodernism, critical theory, liberalism, secularism, and feminism.
 A participant in the Grievance Studies Affair probe, which highlighted problems in social justice scholarship, she is today an exile from the humanities, where she researched late medieval and early modern religious writing by and for women.
+She is the co-author of Cynical Theories which was book of the year in the Times, Sunday Times and Financial Times.
 She lives in England and can be found on Twitter @HPluckrose.